sdroege/gstreamer-rs/docs/gstreamer-video/docs.md

 ## Two basic usage scenarios

-There are two basic usage scenarios: in the simplest case, the application uses `playbin` or `plasink` or knows exactly what particular element is used for video output, which is usually the case when the application creates the videosink to use (e.g. `xvimagesink`, `ximagesink`, etc.) itself; in this case, the application can just create the videosink element, create and
+There are two basic usage scenarios: in the simplest case, the application uses `playbin` or `playsink` or knows exactly what particular element is used for video output, which is usually the case when the application creates the videosink to use (e.g. `xvimagesink`, `ximagesink`, etc.) itself; in this case, the application can just create the videosink element, create and